JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

 Figure \ref{fig:MZ} illustrates the relation between stellar mass and metallicity (MZ) with the full sample at $z=4-10$.
-The MZ relations determined at $z=0$, $\simeq 2.3$, and $\simeq 3.3$ with the direct $T_e$ method are also plotted \citep{AM2013, sanders2021}.
-The red symbols denote the galaxies at $z=4-10$, including our 98 ERO, GLASS, and CEERS galaxies, 4 NIRSpec DDT objects with the remeasured metallicities, as well as the massive galaxies provided by NIRCam slitless and ALMA spectroscopy, and the low-mass stacked object as presented in \S\ref{sssec:results_metallicity_literature}.
-The 9 objects with the direct $T_e$ method are highlighted with a red open circle.
-We divide our ERO, GLASS, and CEERS sample into three according to the stellar mass: \Mstar\ $=10^{7}-10^{8}$, $10^{8}-10^{9}$, and $10^{9}-10^{10}$\,\Msun, and obtain the average MZ relations as shown with the large open stars in Figure \ref{fig:MZ}.
-Figure \ref{fig:MZ} confirms an increasing trend of metallicity with stellar mass, as tentatively seen with the three ERO objects (e.g., \citealt{schaerer2022_ero,curti2023_ero,trump2022_ero}), and as widely known at low-redshift.
+The MZ relations determined at $z=0$, $\simeq 2.3$, and $\simeq 3.3$ with the direct $T_e$ method are also plotted (\citealt{AM2013, sanders2021}; see also \citealt{nishigaki2023} that the $T_e$-based MZ relation at $z=0$ continues decreasing down to \Mstar\ $\sim 10^5$\,\Msun).
+The red symbols denote the galaxies at $z=4-10$, including our 135 ERO, GLASS, and CEERS galaxies, 3 NIRSpec DDT objects, as well as the massive galaxies provided by NIRCam slitless and ALMA spectroscopy, and the low-mass stacked object as presented in Section \ref{sssec:results_metallicity_literature}.
+We note again that the $10$ objects with spectroscopic signatures of AGNs \citep{harikane2023_jwst_blagn} have been excluded here to conservatively discuss the results free from any AGN biases (Section \ref{ssec:results_line_ratios}).
+The objects analyzed using the direct $T_e$ method are marked with a red open circle, suggesting a positive correlation between mass and metallicity in place in the redshift range $z=5-8.5$.
+Furthermore, we divide our full sample of ERO, GLASS, and CEERS galaxies into three according to the stellar mass: \Mstar\ $=10^{7}-10^{8}$, $10^{8}-10^{9}$, and $10^{9}-10^{10}$\,\Msun, and obtain the average MZ relations as shown with the large open stars in Figure \ref{fig:MZ} and as given in Table \ref{tbl:MZ_SFR_average}.
+Note that the compiled objects, as well as the CEERS objects with only an upper-limit on \Mstar, are not used in deriving the average relations.
 Following the single power law form of \citet{sanders2021}, the average MZ relation of the $z=4-10$ galaxies can be approximated as:

+with the best-fit parameters of ${\rm Z}_{10}=8.24\pm 0.05$ and $\gamma=0.25\pm 0.03$ in the mass range of \Mstar\ $\sim 10^{7.5}-10^{9.5}$\,\Msun, as shown with a gray long-dashed line.
+The parameter $\gamma$ corresponds to the slope of the MZ relation, and its best-fit value and uncertainty confirm an increasing trend of metallicity with stellar mass, as tentatively seen with the three ERO objects (e.g., \citealt{schaerer2022_ero,curti2023_ero,trump2022_ero}), and as widely known at low-redshift.